 Students get hands-on experience by training at one of our two social enterprise restaurants: Inspiration Kitchens – Uptown at 4715 N. Sheridan Road or Inspiration Kitchens–Garfield Park at 3504 W. Lake Street.
 There, they work lunch, brunch and dinner shifts and learn a broad range of skills.
 The internship gives students real-life work experience and a reference for future employers.
 Once placed into employment, graduates are eligible for indefinite supportive services to ensure job retention and promote career advancement.

 The first step to enrolling in the program is to attend an open orientation.
-Orientations are held every Wednesday at 1:00PM at Inspiration Cafe, 4554 N. Broadway.
+Orientations are held every Tuesday at 1:00PM at Inspiration Kitchens - Garfield Park, 3504 W. Lake St.